intel-staging/jvector/README.md

 * Embeddings models produce output from a consistent distribution of vectors.
 This means that you can save and re-use ProductQuantization codebooks, even for a different set of vectors, as long as you had a sufficiently large training set to build it the first time around.
 ProductQuantization.MAX_PQ_TRAINING_SET_SIZE (128,000 vectors) has proven to be sufficiently large.
 * JDK ThreadLocal objects cannot be referenced except from the thread that created them.
 This is a difficult design into which to fit caching of Closeable objects like GraphSearcher.
 JVector provides the ExplicitThreadLocal class to solve this.
-* Fused ADC is only compatible with Product Quantization, not Binary Quantization.
+* Fused PQ is only compatible with Product Quantization, not Binary Quantization.
 This is no great loss since [very few models generate embeddings that are best suited for BQ](https://thenewstack.io/why-vector-size-matters/).
 That said, BQ continues to be supported with non-Fused indexes.
 * JVector heavily utilizes the Panama Vector API(SIMD) for ANN indexing and search.
 We have seen cases where the memory bandwidth is saturated during indexing and product quantization and can cause the process to slow down.
 To avoid this, the batch methods for index and PQ builds use a [PhysicalCoreExecutor](https://javadoc.io/doc/io.github.jbellis/jvector/latest/io/github/jbellis/jvector/util/PhysicalCoreExecutor.html) to limit the amount of operations to the physical core count.
 The default value is 1/2 the processor count seen by Java.
 This may not be correct in all setups (e.g. no hyperthreading or hybrid architectures) so if you wish to override the default use the `-Djvector.physical_core_count` property, or pass in your own ForkJoinPool instance.

 ### Advanced features

-* Fused ADC is represented as a Feature that is supported during incremental index construction, like InlineVectors above.
+* Fused PQ is represented as a Feature that is supported during incremental index construction, like InlineVectors above.
 [See the Grid class for sample code](https://github.com/jbellis/jvector/blob/main/jvector-examples/src/main/java/io/github/jbellis/jvector/example/Grid.java).
 * Anisotropic PQ is built into the ProductQuantization class and can improve recall, but nobody knows how to tune it (with the T/threshold parameter) except experimentally on a per-model basis, and choosing the wrong setting can make things worse.
 From Figure 3 in the paper:
 ![APQ performnce on Glove first improves and then degrades as T increases](https://github.com/jbellis/jvector/assets/42158/fd459222-6929-43ca-a405-ac34dbaf6646)